arkency/posts/posts/2014-10-23-you-can-move-react-root-component-around.md

 title: "You can move React root component around"
 created_at: 2014-10-23 21:59:29 +0200
 kind: article
-publish: false
+publish: true
-author: anonymous
+author: Robert Pankowecki
-tags: [ 'foo', 'bar', 'baz' ]
+tags: [ 'react.js', 'root', 'sortable', 'magnificPopup' ]
+newsletter: :skip
 ---

 My recent challeng with react was to integrate it